-Bavarian dancers add to the multicultural flavour of Penticton Oktoberfest, this year being held Oct.
-20 at the Penticton Lakeside Resort.
+Bavarian dancers added to the multicultural flavour of Penticton Oktoberfest at the Penticton Lakeside Resort.
 Oktoberfest and the Penticton Heidelberg Club are donating $30,000 to help provide medical equipment for the PRH expansion.

 Penticton’s annual Oktoberfest organizers are celebrating the popularity of the Bavarian multicultural event with an impressive gift to Penticton Regional Hospital.